Skip to main content

 The Concept of Voluntariness under the ADA

 This means an employer cannot require participation, nor can they penalize an employee for choosing not to participate.
 The Equal Employment Opportunity Commission (EEOC), the agency that enforces the ADA, has provided guidance on this matter, although the specifics have been subject to legal challenges and revisions over the years.
-The core idea is that an employee’s decision to share sensitive should be made freely, without coercion.
+The core idea is that an employee’s decision to share sensitive health information should be made freely, without coercion.

 The issue becomes complex when incentives are introduced.
 Many wellness programs offer financial rewards, such as reduced health insurance premiums, for completing a health risk assessment or achieving certain biometric targets.
 The EEOC has struggled to define the line at which an incentive becomes so substantial that it is effectively coercive.